Can you get a mortgage with bad credit?

 It’s a good idea to always check your credit score before applying for any form of credit – including a mortgage.
 This allows you to see how likely you are to get accepted and gives you an idea of whether you need to work on improving it.

 You can check your credit score online through the three main credit reference agencies in the UK: Experian, Equifax, and TransUnion.
-You can access your Equifax credit report for free (for life) through CredAbility.
+You can access your Equifax credit report for free (for life) through our member-only platform, CredAbility.

 8 ways to get a mortgage with bad credit